 The 8 Best Identity Theft Protection Services of 2020

 Best Overall: Identity Guard

-Aura's Identity Guard is a division of Intersections, Inc., based in Chantilly, Virginia.
+Aura's Identity Guard is a division of Intersections, Inc., based in Herndon, Virginia.
 The company was created in 1996 and is one of the first identity theft protection services established in the industry.
 It offers three plans, which are actually quite similar in providing monitoring and protection with dark web monitoring, risk management reports, and safe browsing tools.